Here you’ll find answers to the most frequently asked questions we get.

 When was the fuel cell invented?

-The first fuel cell was invented back in 1839 by Sir William Robert Grove, physicist and inventor.
-Grove conducted a series of experiments with what he termed a gas voltaic battery, which ultimately proved that electric current could be produced from an electrochemical reaction between hydrogen and oxygen over a platinum catalyst.
+The first fuel cell was invented in 1839 by Sir William Robert Grove, physicist and inventor.
+In a number of experiments, Grove proved that an electrochemical reaction between hydrogen and oxygen could produce electricity.

-What types of fuel cells do Serenergy provide?
+What types of fuel cells do you provide?

-Serenergy manufacturer High Temperature (HT) PEM Fuel Cells.
-HT PEM fuel cells are similar to LT PEM fuel cells but operates at higher temperatures (150-180 degrees Celsius).
-Serenergy’s HT PEM fuel cells are integrated with fuel reformers, thereby making it possible to use a wider quality of methanol.
-HT PEM fuel cells are ideal for commercial use.
-E.g. it is ideal to power vehicles as range extenders for batteries and small scale commercial buildings.
+We make High Temperature Polymer Eloctrolyte Membrane (HT-PEM) fuel cells.
+HT-PEM fuel cells are similar to LT-PEM fuel cells, but operate at higher temperatures (150-180 degrees Celsius).
+Our fuel cells are integrated with fuel reformers, thus making it possible to use a wider quality of methanol (higher tolerance to impurities).

 Why is methanol a good choice in fuel cells?